There was an error with your log in

 Things to know

-• An experienced, Japanese and English-speaking hiking guide with extensive knowledge of the area
+• Experienced, Japanese and English-speaking hiking guides with extensive knowledge of the area

 • Japanese traditional tea ceremony & kimonos, Kyoto